Grange, South Australia: Roads

 Grange is serviced by Grange Road, connecting the suburb to Adelaide city centre.
 Seaview Road and Military Road link Grange to several of Adelaide's other coastal suburbs.
 Frederick Road, on the suburb's eastern boundary, connects the suburb with the shopping and entertainment facilities in West Lakes.

 Public transport

 Grange is serviced by public transport buses and trains run by the Adelaide Metro.
 Both Grange and East Grange railway stations on the Grange railway line are in the suburb of Grange.
-The Grange railway line continued to Henley Beach as the Henley Beach railway line until it was closed in 1957.
+In 1894, the line was extended for a further 2.8 km to terminate at Henley Beach, but it was removed in 1957–58 because the track ran along the increasingly busy Military Road.